Things to Consider Before You Prepay Your Mortgage

 If you have other debts that have a higher interest rate than your mortgage, you will save a lot more money if you pay off the higher-interest debt first, and then redirect those higher-interest debt payments to paying off your mortgage.

-Also be sure to check with your lending institution to make sure you can prepay your mortgage without penalty.
-Believe it or not there are lending institutions out there that will fine you for tampering with their forecasted profit margins -- despite the fact that they will still make a ton of money on your home loan.
+Check with your lending institution to make sure you can prepay your mortgage without penalty.
+Believe it or not, there are lending institutions out there that will fine you for tampering with their forecasted profit margins -- despite the fact that they will still make a ton of money on your home loan.